 The Broadway League Announces 2015 National Education and Engagement Grant Recipients The Broadway League is proud to announce the recipients of its twentieth annual National Education and Engagement Grants.
 These grants support inspired and inventive programs for a wide range of participants to experience and understand Broadway performances as a form of artistic expression and a powerful educational tool.
 The National Education and Engagement Grants program presents ten organizations with grants of $5,000 each to help them develop and maintain programming associated with touring Broadway productions.
-“We applaud the performing arts centers across the country and their commitment to provide arts-based learning experiences for future Broadway professionals and audiences,” commented Charlotte St. Martin, President of the Broadway League.
+“We applaud the performing arts centers across the country and their commitment to providing arts-based learning experiences for future Broadway professionals and audiences,” commented Charlotte St. Martin, President of the Broadway League.
 “These programs successfully continue to help students become ambassadors and lovers of the Broadway mission and legacy."
 The recipients of this year’s grants will engage in a range of activities to educate young minds on theatre tradition.
 From arts-based workshops to creative writing and choreography classes, students will learn about all facets of the theatre industry.
 Some programs will directly interact with the storyline of the musicals and the book it was based on, such as Matilda the Musical.
-Students will meet wardrobe crew backstage at The Sound of Music and design costumes for their characters.
-Touring Broadway shows represented in this year’s grant recipient list include: The Bridges of Madison County, Kinky Boots, Matilda the Musical, Motown the Musical, Newsies, and The Sound of Music.
+Students will meet the wardrobe crew backstage at The Sound of Music and design costumes for their characters.
+Touring Broadway shows represented in this year’s grant recipient list include The Bridges of Madison County, Kinky Boots, Matilda the Musical, Motown the Musical, Newsies, and The Sound of Music.
 This year’s grant recipients are from the following cities: Baltimore, MD; Des Moines, IA; East Lansing, MI; Fort Lauderdale, FL; Greenville, SC; Las Vegas, NV; New Haven, CT; Orlando, FL; Schenectady, NY; and West Palm Beach, FL.
 Since it was founded in 1996, The Broadway League’s Education and Engagement Grants program has awarded $1,025,000 in grants to support the education efforts of Broadway presenting organizations.
-The League administers this program with generous additional financial support from Theatre Development Fund.
+The League administers this program with generous additional financial support from the Theatre Development Fund.
 During the past year, theatre professionals at organizations that present Touring Broadway productions have worked closely with local teachers and community organizations to create activities that engage young people with theatre and enhance their academic experiences.
 This year, the ten programs that were awarded grants of $5,000 each are as follows:

 2015 - 2016 National Grant Recipients